 What Does it Cost to Travel in Iceland?

 Accommodation in Iceland

-There are hostels and pensions all along the ring road that you can stay in as well, but I much preferred renting a 4×4 camper van, which would probably work out to almost the same price.
-Additionally, with a camper van, you can go anywhere you please and that kind of flexibility allowed us to camp right next to a glacier lagoon, famous waterfalls, and to explore the highlands.
+There are hostels and pensions all along the Ring Road that you can stay in as well, but I much preferred renting a 4×4 camper van, which would probably work out to almost the same price.
+Additionally, with a camper van, you can go anywhere you please, and that kind of flexibility allowed us to camp right next to a glacier lagoon, near famous waterfalls, and within the highlands that are fun to explore.

 Transportation in Iceland

 I took an airport transfer from the airport to the hotel nearest to my apartment rental in Reykjavik and then got a $75 rental for the two days that we were staying in the city from SADcars.
 We ended up with a full tank when we rented the car and had only just finished it when we returned it.
 They don’t have a policy that you have to refill the gas before returning the car, so that saved us some cash!

 As for driving the ring road, I feel that there’s no better option than a 4×4 camper van, as I mentioned before.
 It allowed us to see some waterfalls and explore the highlands that aren’t accessible without a 4×4 car.
 We also saw the northern lights three out of the seven nights we were camping the ring road, simply because we had flexibility.
 Plus, we could stop any time we wanted to take photos.

 Gas is expensive in Iceland as well, but when split between two or even three people, it’s doable.

 Food is very expensive in Iceland.
 A basic grocery store sandwich will set you back $12!

 The cheapest grocery stores are Kronan, Netto, and Bonus.
 Most of the cheaper stores are closer to Reykjavik, so stock up on imperishables before you leave.